pkese/FsChat/README.md

 ### Customizing the NotebookRenderer

-NotebookRenderer accepts a few optional parameters:
+NotebookRenderer accepts two optional parameters:
 - `props` a string with HTML tag attributes that will be added to the output div element,
 - `css` a string containing CSS stylesheet that will be injected into html.